crisperdue/prooftoys-site/content/tech-notes.md

 statement, so we say that substituting one or more expressions for variables in a tautology gives an *instance* of the tautology.

+#### Restrictions

-<b>Note:</b> If a mathematical statement has parts that use
-"quantifiers" ("for all", "there exists", etc.), substitution has to be done a bit more carefully, but the idea remains the same.
+If a mathematical statement contains bound variables substitution has to be done a bit more carefully, but the idea remains the same.

+First, if the a variable `v` in the statement appears as a bound variable, in a part that looks like `{v. "body"}`, `v` is left alone and not changed in that part of the statement.

+Second, if the _replacement_ term being substituted for `v` contains any occurrences of `v`, that is not a problem, but any part of the statement that binds `v` -- again, `{v. "body"}`, must have the variable `v` renamed to a name that does not appear in the replacement term.

 ## Notes on inference